With 8,000 employees and 17,000 farmer members, we work every day to build a diverse, sustainable and attractive agricultural sector.

 Developing diversified, sustainable agriculture also means thinking about animal welfare, both physical and psychological.
 Thus, as part of the Raised with Passion approach, we support farmers in developing practices that respect livestock, regardless of the breeding method, be it conventional or alternative.
 We also make discussions with our stakeholders a priority in order to gain a better understanding of their expectations in terms of animal welfare, all while respecting the well-being of our farmers.

 Since the creation of Eureden, and in order to allow both the diversification of agricultural incomes and to get more value out of products, we have been keen to structure efficient and sustainable value chains in the region.
-For example, we have reintroduced protein crops in Brittany to reduce the proportion of imported soya for animal feed; we are also working to develop a 100% Breton organic cereal chain; and we are supporting farmers in the production of low-CO2 rapeseed, thus contributing to the development of biofuels.
+With this in mind, we are continuing our efforts to source raw materials, with the aim of sourcing 100% of certified soya from non-deforested areas by 2025.

 In addition to obtaining better value for consumers and better remuneration for the farmers involved in these quality initiatives, the development of these new value chains contributes to reducing our carbon footprint and reinforces food sovereignty, which is an essential issue.